cmungall/owljs/bin/README.md

 in this directory, which takes care of mundanities such as setting your classpath.

+Note the owljs-foo.js file must be both executable and in the PATH for this to work.

 Note that you can run ringo-owl at any time to get a REPL.